xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 ## Step 3: Dockerize Your App

-[Gokce Yalcin](https://www.codementor.io/collections/aws-ecs-lbxm7zj38) provides a great primer for Docker and ECS.
+[Gokce Yalcin](https://www.codementor.io/collections/aws-ecs-lbxm7zj38) and [Jake Wright](https://www.youtube.com/watch?v=YFl2mCHdv24) provide a great primer for Docker and ECS.

 > Docker is a way to manage and run containers - it is an abstraction that lets you share host resources with your application by process isolation.